JustinHLe/Design-Patterns/README.md

 - Favor Composition over Inheritance
   - Classes should only inherit a superclass if and only if the subclass has a "is-a" relationship.
 The "is-a" relationship defines that every method in the parent will be overriden with some behavior in the child.
 Additionally, the child itself will introduce new behavior.
 In other cases of object dependency where there isn't a "is-a" relationship, composition should be considered.
 With Composition we define only specific behavior which should be implemented not the entire interface.
 The object relationship for composition is a "has-a" relationship.
   - It's easier to create classes with a "has-a" relationship because there is less coupling compared to a "is-a" relationship.
+  - Composition, in a code sense, is when an object's fields are objects themselves.

 ## **Solid Principles**
 1. **Single Responsibility Principle** - Classes should be encapsulated to handle one responsibility